jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

 1 -- tested latimes_edits_2021_11_19.csv -- this was an item that had been edited in DLCS since the CSVs were created.
 Lisa replicated the edits from the DLCS staff screen into the CSV and loaded the 1 row CSV into stage and production 11/19/21.
 Will need to develop a plan for going through all of these edits, but for now I'm going to put that off until I get all the items that have status "pending" into the repos.

 Pending Status (Group 1)
 2 -- loaded latimes_pending_batch1.csv to californica-stage 11/19/21, ingesting to prod on 11/20/21.
 This process worked and added the first LA Times item to the OpenUCLA project. the latimes_pending.csv contains all the items that had the status "pending" when the original export from DLCS was performed.
-I have gone through 11 of these items and all 11 have the same characteristics: in DLCS these items are now matched as 'completed', these items are not listed in my big report of edited items since 11/1/2019 to 11/19/2021, these items are also not in the latimes_photo_pending.csv.
+I have gone through 11 of these items and all 11 have the same characteristics: in DLCS these items are now marked as 'completed', these items are also not in the latimes_photo_pending.csv.
 My guess is that these are items that were changed from 'pending' to 'completed' sometime before the latimes_photo_pending csv was created.
-I am also uncertain if the "edited items" report picks up items that have had a status change.
-I can verify that suspicion later.
-I created a new latimes_pending_batch2.csv file to contain the next 10 items that I verified are now completed and also verified they are not in the latimes_photo_pending file nor are these listed as having been edited since 11/1/2019.
+I created a new latimes_pending_batch2.csv file to contain the next 10 items that I verified are now completed and also verified they are not in the latimes_photo_pending file.

 Workflow
 1. select items from latimes_pending.csv (breaking into batches)
 2. Add OpenUCLA ARK to Parent ARK column
 3. check DLCS to confirm the item is now "completed"
-4. check edited items list to see if the item has been edited (because if it had been edited, then the latimes_pending might not have the up to date metadata
+4. check edited items list to see if the item has been edited (because if it had been edited, then the latimes_pending might not have the up to date metadata) -- discovered that I had been searching incorrectly in this file -- it doesn't have the ark:/ prefix and was not returning hits
 5. check the latimes_photo_pending.csv (this file remains a bit of a mystery.
 Not sure how items are listed as "pending" in my original export and yet not in this "pending" file. probably we weren't tracking the idea of "pending" in (looks like that latimes_photo_pending.csv was added to the eureka repository in the openucla folder (now no longer exists in in_progress) on 01/27/21 by Dawn -- I can't remember the details of what was going on; nor is the commit message very detailed)